-- The repeatability and reproducibility of the molar mass averages were shown to increase greatly when a conventional RI detector was replaced with a dual-flow RI detector. - The dual-flow RI detector has unmatched baseline stability, excellent retention time reproducibility, and day-to-day consistency compared to conventional RI detectors. - This makes it ideal for single detector SEC experiments which rely on accurate and precise instrumentation and multi-detector SEC experiments which require excellent baseline stability and consistent instrumentation.
+- The repeatability and reproducibility of the molar mass averages were shown to increase greatly when a conventional RI detector was replaced with a dual-flow RI detector. - The dual-flow RI detector has unmatched baseline stability, excellent retention time reproducibility, and day-to-day consistency compared to conventional RI detectors for polymers in neat, mixed, and complex solvent systems. - A dual-flow RI detector is ideal for single detector SEC experiments which rely on accurate and precise instrumentation and multi-detector SEC experiments which require excellent baseline stability and consistent instrumentation.